isomerpages/mlaw-marketingshopfront/_dispute-resolution/0-why-resolve-disputes-in-singapore.md

 With supportive government policies and a pro-business environment, international parties seeking to resolve commercial disputes in Singapore can expect laws that are responsive and keenly attuned to their needs.
 We keep abreast of commercial developments and international best practice in the knowledge that law, like the businesses it protects, does not stand still.

 **For additional resources on Model clauses.
-Protocols and Guidelines, please click here**
+Protocols and Guidelines, please click [here](/dispute-resolution/resources/model-clauses-for-commercial-contracts/).**

 ## Trusted legal system